-A Judge’s Anguished Warning About Climate Change
+A Climate-Lawsuit Dissent That Changed My Mind

 “Where is the hope in today’s decision?” she asks.
 “Plaintiffs’ claims are based on science, specifically, an impending point of no return.
 If plaintiffs’ fears, backed by the government’s own studies, prove true, history will not judge us kindly.
 When the seas envelop our coastal cities, fires and droughts haunt our interiors, and storms ravage everything between, those remaining will ask: Why did so many do so little?”

 Of course, the dissent did not work.
 The children’s case has failed.
-Today the United States finds itself in a cruel and odd position.
-Most Americans now believe climate change represents a concerning threat.
+Today, the United States finds itself in a cruel and odd position.
+Most Americans now believe that climate change represents a concerning threat.
 Yet the two branches constitutionally empowered to do anything about it have, so far, shirked that duty, and it is not clear that further public persuasion will stir them to action.
 Now the judiciary has tied its hands on the issue.
 It is time to start asking what changes must take place—perhaps in the Constitution itself—for the country to begin to fight this threat.

-I’ve posted Judge Staton’s full dissent below.
+I’ve posted Staton’s full dissent below.

 STATON, District Judge, dissenting: